What causes neck pain?

 Try standing or sitting with your head facing forward.
 Tip your head down gently, hold for five seconds, and then raise it back to the original position.
 Repeat five times.
-You can find more neck exercises on the Arthritis Research UK website
+You can find more neck exercises on the Versus Arthritis website as a downloadable PDF.

-Holding a wheat or lavender-filled neck warmer (heated in your microwave), to your neck can help, as can other sources of warmth.
+Holding a wheat and lavender-filled neck, or other soft neck warmer (heated in your microwave), to your neck can help, as can other sources of warmth.
 Make sure they aren’t so hot that they’re painful.

 Gently massaging your neck can help.
 You can do this using oils or liniments, but check with your pharmacist that they don’t contain ingredients that could be harmful or react with medicines you’re taking.